Home · Blog · Economics & Policy · · Updated Dec 20, 2025 · 8 min read

 1. Elastic Money Supply

 SORA doesn’t fix XOR’s supply like Bitcoin.
-Instead, it uses a Token Bonding Curve, an on-chain algorithm that mints or burns XOR in exchange for reserve assets like DAI or ETH.
+Instead, it uses a Token Bonding Curve, an on-chain algorithm that mints or burns XOR in exchange for reserve assets like DAI, ETH, and other approved reserves.
 This ensures that supply expands when demand rises and contracts when demand falls—helping stabilize price and liquidity.

 2. Productive Use of Capital

 Newly created XOR is not issued arbitrarily.
-It must be approved through SORA’s governance process and directed only toward projects that will generate real economic value—such as education, infrastructure, and innovation hubs.
+Per SORA’s design, it is intended to be approved through governance and directed toward projects that generate real economic value—such as education, infrastructure, and innovation hubs.
 This mimics Werner’s concept of “productive credit.”

 3. Democratic Monetary Governance

-SORA’s Parliament is composed of citizens selected by sortition—a random lottery system inspired by Athenian democracy.
-This prevents plutocratic control and ensures that monetary policy is shaped by the community, not financial elites.
+SORA’s governance is evolving toward a Parliament system using sortition—a random lottery inspired by Athenian democracy.
+Once fully implemented, this will prevent plutocratic control and ensure monetary policy is shaped by the community, not financial elites.
+Currently, SORA v2 uses on-chain token voting.

 4. Integration with DeFi